EasyIP2023/online-ping-pong/README.md

 * **TCP Sockets:** For connection oriented socket streaming.
 Need to make sure a game is established.
 * **Epoll:** To better manage an array of open file descriptors to see which one is ready for read/write operations.
 * **Non-Blocking I/0:** All fd's are set into non-blocking mode, so that file descriptors don't have to wait for unix/linux system calls like [read(2)](https://linux.die.net/man/2/read)/[write(2)](https://linux.die.net/man/2/write) to finish.
 * **Thread Pool:** Queue's up task for threads to execute.
 I usually like to make the number of threads equal to the same number of CPU Cores - 1 (Main process is a thread).
 Helps a little with context switching.
 Also helps with decreasing thread scheduler overhead.
 The more threads you have the higher the overhead for the thread scheduler is.
-You also don't want to many threads blocked becuase of I/O operations, this leaves to many threads idle.
+You also don't want too many threads blocked becuase of I/O operations, this leaves too many threads idle.
 * **If Statements:** Bool functions final returns are not the same, so if statement checks vary from function to function. :stuck_out_tongue_winking_eye: :sweat_smile:

 ### Installation/Usage